ashish5433/KirAi/README.md

 ## **"Rent Smart, Live Luxuriously."**

 Welcome to the Kir.AI repository!
-Kir.AI revolutionizes the rental marketplace by integrating cutting-edge AI technology, offering a seamless and intelligent rental experience for accommodations, vehicles, and home appliances.
+Kir.AI revolutionizes the rental marketplace, offering a seamless and intelligent rental experience for accommodations, vehicles, and home appliances.
 Our platform provides full website navigation through AI voice commands, bringing convenience and luxury to your fingertips.

 ## 📋 Table of Contents 📋